Convergence of the Yamabe flow on manifolds with minimal boundary: Introduction

 This paper is organized as follows.
 In Section \ref{sec:prelim}, we establish some preliminaries and prove the long-time existence of the flow.
 In Section \ref{sec:testfunc}, we construct the necessary test functions and estimate their energy.
 In Section \ref{sec:blowup}, we make use of the decomposition theorem in \cite{pierotti-terracini} to carry out a blow-up analysis using the test functions.
 In Section \ref{sec:mainthm}, first we use the blow-up analysis to prove a result which is analogous to Proposition 3.3 of \cite{brendle-flow}.
 Then we use it to prove our main theorem by estimating the solution to the flow uniformly in $t\geq 0$.

 {\bf{Acknowledgments.}} The first author is grateful to the Princeton University Mathematics Department, where this work began during his short visit in 2015, and the hospitality of Professor F. Marques.
 The second author would like to thank Professor YanYan Li for his continuous support, encouragement and motivation.
+Both authors thank the anonymous referee for the thorough review and highly appreciate his/her comments and suggestions.